Summary of Heart of Darkness by Joseph Conrad

 Summary of Part 1: Horrors of Sea and Marlow’s Journey:

 On the Nellie, a little ship with five men on the Thames in London was waiting for the turn of the tide.
-The nameless narrator, having described how sky and ocean are meeting without leaving a trace and motion of waves, delivers his companions an overview of the history of London, who, with him, sit on the deck with a lazy lounge.
+The nameless narrator, having described how sky and ocean are meeting without leaving a trace and motion of waves, delivers his companions a brief overview of the history of London, who, with him, sit on the deck with a lazy lounge.
 Five men include the company director (their capital), a lawyer, a billing officer, and Marlow, the leading novelist.
-When the sun goes down, all four men become comedians and rushing and played dominoes.
+When the sun goes down, all four men become comedians and rushing and decided to play dominoes.
 But their heart was darkened with the long period of separation, so they sat in silence.
 Marlow finally brings some adventure by starting his account of his journey in the Congo.

 He begins with an unconnected hypothetical circumstance in which an ancient roman seaman arrives in Britain, encounters Horror after Horror in the strange and brutal region, and then conquers the natives.
 The rest of this novel is a narration of what Marlow and the others in Nellie say.
 Therefore, the novel of Conrad is a story or a frame tale, and most people regard this novel as a story within a story.
 Then the narrator brings light to Marlow’s life that how reached that place.